Swayam4717/communication_support/docs/tester-install-guide.md

 - The child taps an option first.
 - The app shows a generated phrase, such as `Say this: I want rice`.
 - Start speaking validates that selected option's phrase word by word.
+- The app keeps listening through short pauses after Start speaking, until the child stops or the phrase is complete.
-- The app shows word progress and a clear feedback card such as `Try again / Say: want` or `Good / Ready to send`.
+- The app shows high-contrast word progress and a clear feedback card such as `Let's try again / Start again: I want rice` or `Good / Ready to send`.
+- If a spoken word is misheard or does not match the current word, the phrase restarts from the first word so the child repeats the full sentence.
 - Speech practice does not auto-send.
 The child still presses Send Answer manually.
 - For quiet testing, tap the `Say this: ...` phrase five times to reveal `Tester transcript`.
 It uses the same practice flow without using the microphone.
 - Speech or typed testing does not replace the tapped selected option with a different option.